-Porthtowan village nestles between the cliffs on the spectacular North Cornwall coast, about halfway between Perranporth and St Ives.
+Porthtowan village nestles between the cliffs on the spectacular north Cornwall coast, about halfway between Newquay and St Ives.
 Porth literally means ‘cove’ and towan means ‘dunes’, which is a very apt description of the village and its glorious beach.
 The area is more laid back and less developed than some of the other popular north coast resorts and there is plenty to do in the immediate area - with its relaxed atmosphere and outdoor lifestyle, you can leave the car at home and spend the whole week barefoot if you prefer.

 Village life revolves around Porthtowan’s beautiful blue flag beach, which is lifeguarded in the Summer months and has separately flagged surfing and swimming areas.
 On very low tides the sand stretches all the way along to the neighbouring cove of Chapel Porth, giving access to great rock pooling and plenty of sandy pools and hidden sea caves to explore.
 There is also a tidal sea pool for a quick dip or splash about - the local surf club enjoy jumping in from the surrounding rocks.
 Surf school and hire are available in the village and other coastal adventure sports (kayaking, coasteering) are provided in nearby Trevaunance Cove.